Lease review

 • Tenant pays all repairs

-Major repairs and building systems are usually the landlord's responsibility — read this one closely.
+Major repairs and building systems are usually the landlord's responsibility — read any clause that shifts them onto you closely.

 • Vague security deposit deductions

-Look for itemized deductions and a clear return timeline as required by your local law.
+Look for itemized deductions and a clear return timeline as required by your local law, not open-ended 'cleaning and damages' language.

 • Open-ended right of entry

 Most jurisdictions require advance notice.
-A 'any time, any reason' clause is unusual.
+An 'any time, any reason' entry clause is unusual and worth questioning.

 • Heavy early-termination fees

 Fees of 2–3 months' rent are common but worth understanding.
-Check for military or domestic-violence carve-outs where required.
+Check for military or domestic-violence carve-outs where required by law.

 • No subletting under any circumstances